NikhilKalloli/Express_API/README.md

     ```

 ## Usage
 The API provides endpoints for managing posts.
 You can use tools like Postman or curl to interact with the API.
+Hosted url of API is [here](https://my-api-tjit.onrender.com)

 # API Endpoints